 - 2. Persons cleared for more than one offense are counted only for the most severe offense. - 3.
-"New psychoactive substances (NPSs)" refer to substances produced to have chemical structure and pharmacological effects similar to controlled substances (stimulants, cannabis, narcotics/psychotropics, opium and opium poppies) or designated substances (designation under Article 2, paragraph (15) of the Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices (Act No. 145 of 1960; hereinafter referred to as "Pharmaceuticals and Medical Devices Act")). - They include substances falsely presented as not containing controlled/designated substances. - 4.
+"New psychoactive substances (NPSs)" refer to substances produced to have chemical structure and pharmacological effects similar to controlled substances (stimulants, cannabis, narcotics/psychotropics, opium and opium poppies) or designated substances (designation under Article 2, paragraph (15) of the Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices (Act No. 145 of 1960; hereinafter referred to as "Pharmaceuticals and Medical Devices Act")).
+They include substances falsely presented as not containing controlled/designated substances. - 4.
 "Pharmaceuticals and Medical Devices Act (Pharmaceutical Affairs Act)" accounts for the offenses only if designated substances are detected from the NPSs relevant to the offense. - 5.
 "Narcotics and Psychotropics Control Act" accounts for the offenses only if narcotics are detected from the NPSs relevant to the offense. - "Traffic offenses" refer to offenses of dangerous driving causing death or injury, negligent driving offenses causing death or injury and violations of the Road Traffic Act. - 7.
-"Others" refer to violations of the Stimulants Control Act, abandonment by a person responsible for protection causing death related to NPSs, prefectural ordinances on drug abuse prevention, violations of the Pharmaceuticals and Medical Devices Act that are not related to designated substances. - 8.
-"Traffic offenses" and "others" include cases related to substances that had yet to be designated at the time of the offense but were designated after the clearance of the offense.
+"Others" include violations of prefectural ordinances on drug abuse prevention, etc.